isc-projects/stork/doc/demo.rst

 Simulator also allows sending DNS traffic to selected DNS servers.

 Simulator can add all machines in demo setup.
 Then it can stop and start selected Stork Agents and Kea and BIND applications.
-This is usefull to simulate communication problems with these entities from Stork Server perspective.
+This is useful to simulate communication problems between applications, Stork Agents and the Stork Server.

 Simulator can be found at: http://localhost:5000/